-Explore Orchid world or Hunte's Garden, St. Nicholas Abbey and Barbados Wildlife Reserve.
+Explore Welchman Hall or Huntes Garden, St. Nicholas Abbey and Barbados Wildlife Reserve.

 The Hunte’s Gardens are centrally located in the lush hills of St. Joseph’s, Barbados and are accessible from all around Barbados like 20 to 30 minutes drive away from Holetown or St. Lawrence Gap.
 These extraordinary gardens were created by a legendary horticulturist- Anthony Hunte in as unusual flair.